pairshaped/curlingio-docs/docs/club-management/discounts.md

 ## Walkthrough Video

 The following video will take you, the curling club manager, through the basics of setting up your discounts.
-If you're new to Curling I/O, it's worthwhile to watch this before wading through the rest of our documentation.
+If you're new to Curling IO, it's worthwhile to watch this before wading through the rest of our documentation.

 <div className="text--center videoWrapper">
   <iframe width="100%" src="https://www.youtube.com/embed/3h7oZzkYfkM" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowFullScreen></iframe>